hojune02/web-vuln-scanner/README.md

 # web-vuln-scanner

-This is an implementation of a simple web vulnerability scanner using python; this is a personal project belonging to Hojune Kim.
+This is an implementation of a simple web vulnerability scanner Psing python.
+A personal project of Hojune Kim

 ## Implementation